 4. Execute & Report

-Kick off your newly-minted process.
-Record every piece of the process that is improved or worsened after the intervention.
+Kick off your newly-minted process and record every piece of the process that’s improved or worsened after the intervention.
 Does it match your predictions or go against them?
-You’ll find that out here.
+This is where you’ll find that out.
 Record and report every detail here to key stakeholders so you can make additional adjustments based on their feedback.

 5. Automate & Document